 Krissy Kasserman (Chair) grew up in New Martinsville, WV and spent much of her childhood paddling, swimming, and fishing in the Ohio River.
-She holds a BA in Secondary Education from West Liberty University with certifications in Social Sciences and Environment & Ecology and an MPS in Community & Economic Development from Penn State University.
-Krissy is the Youghiogheny Riverkeeper with the Mountain Watershed Association and lives in the Laurel Highlands region of Pennsylvania.
-She enjoys trail running, skiing, mountain biking, and river trips.
+She holds a BA in Secondary Education from West Liberty University with certifications in Social Sciences and Environment & Ecology and an Master’s in Community & Economic Development from Penn State University.
+Krissy works on factory farming issues with Food & Water Watch and enjoys good books, gardening, trail running, mountain biking and river trips.

 Ed Gertler (Secretary) is a retired engineer with Maryland Department of the Environment, Water Management Administration, where he worked from 1970 to 2013.
 He has been an accomplished whitewater canoeist for nearly 50 years, and is the author of three paddling guidebooks and contributor to others.
 He is also an avid hiker, biker, contradancer, and weed warrior.